List-GRAND: A practical way to achieve Maximum Likelihood Decoding: Performance Evaluation

-Fig. \ref{fig:grand_crc} compares LGRAND decoding performance with other GRAND variants as well as OSD for Cyclic Redundancy Check (CRC) codes \cite{Peterson61}.
+Fig. \ref{fig:grand_crc_128_104} and Fig. \ref{fig:grand_crc_128_112} compare LGRAND decoding performance, as well as average computational complexity, with other GRAND variants for Cyclic Redundancy Check (CRC) codes \cite{Peterson61}.
 CRC codes are typically used to detect errors in communication systems and to assist list-based channel code decoders in selecting the final candidate codeword.
 On the other hand, CRC codes can also be used for error correction using the GRAND algorithm.
 The concept of using CRC codes for error correction with GRAND decoding was presented in \cite{GRANDAB-VLSI} and expanded on in \cite{CRCGrand}.
 For CRC code $(128,104)$ and CRC code $(128,112)$, the generator polynomial are \texttt{0xB2B117} and \texttt{0x1021} respectively.
-At the target FER of $10^{-6}$, LGRAND ($LW_{max}=128$, $HW_{max}=16$, $\Delta=30$) achieves similar decoding performance to SGRAND ($0.6$dB gain over ORBGRAND) for the CRC code $(128,104)$ shown in Fig. \ref{fig:grand_crc} (a).
-When channel conditions improve ($\frac{E_b}{N_0} > 5.5$dB), both LGRAND and ORBGRAND require a similar average number of queries as shown in Fig. \ref{fig:grand_crc} (b).